About Two-Phase Treatment

 Does Two-Phase Treatment Mean Two Sets of Braces?

 Not at Dr. Ziaja’s office.
 While Dr. Ziaja is a strong proponent of two-phase treatment because of the significant improvements which can be achieved, Dr. Ziaja strives NOT to include braces as part of the the first phase (early phase) of treatment.
 Over Dr. Ziaja’s thirty plus years of orthodontic experience he has found it best to focus to the biggest issues first and leave some cosmetic improvements until the second phase.
 Why is this important?
 Because it reduces the total cost of treatment.
-Reduces the risks of decay and staining on the teeth, and reduces patient burnout.
+It also reduces patient burnout and the risks of decay and staining on the teeth.

 Who Needs Two-Phase Treatment?

 Not everyone needs two-phase orthodontic treatment.
 At the age of seven, Dr. Ziaja can begin to identify serious misalignment issues.
 For example: an upper or lower jaw that is growing too much or not enough, crossbites, and crowding.
-Children with severe alignment problems can benefit substantially by an early dose of orthodontic treatment.
+Children with severe alignment problems can benefit substantially by an early phase of orthodontic treatment.
 If left untreated, jaw discrepancies and overcrowding will likely get worse over time and may become too severe for braces to be effective.
-Early orthodontic intervention reduces the need for extraction and other complicated, costly procedures later on.
+Early orthodontic intervention reduces the need for extractions of permanent teeth and other complicated, costly procedures later on.